Duke Riley (American football): 2017

-The Atlanta Falcons selected Riley in the third round (75th overall) of the 2017 NFL Draft.
+The Atlanta Falcons selected Riley in the third round (75th overall) of the 2017 NFL draft.
 He was reunited with former LSU teammate Deion Jones who Riley looked at as a role model as an elite linebacker at LSU.
 Riley also wore number 0 at the Senior Bowl to hopefully begin a tradition that began with Jones when he was the first player to wear the number 0 in a Senior Bowl.

-On May 11, 2017, the Atlanta Falcons signed Riley to a four-year, $3.51 million contract that includes a signing bonus of $889,752.
+On May 11, 2017, the Falcons signed Riley to a four-year, $3.51 million contract that includes a signing bonus of $889,752.

 Throughout training camp, Riley competed with De'Vondre Campbell, Josh Keyes, J'Terius Jones, and Jermaine Grace for the starting weakside linebacker position.
 Head coach Dan Quinn named him the backup weakside linebacker to veteran De'Vondre Campbell to begin the season.

-He earned his first start in the Atlanta Falcons' season-opener against the Chicago Bears and made six combined tackles in the 24-17 victory.
+He earned his first start in the Falcons' season-opener against the Chicago Bears and made six combined tackles in the 24–17 victory.
 Riley earned his first career start at weakside linebacker with De'Vondre Campbell starting at the strongside linebacker position over Vic Beasley.
 Duke Riley, De'Vondre Campbell, and Deion Jones were the starting linebacker corp in the Atlanta Falcons' big base package.
 Unfortunately, Riley missed four tackles during the game, but played 49 out of 67 defensive snaps.
-On October 22, 2017, Riley recorded a solo tackle in a 7-23 loss to the New England Patriots, but left the game after tearing his meniscus.
-He underwent successful surgery to repair the tear and missed the next four games (Weeks 8-11).
+On October 22, 2017, Riley recorded a solo tackle in a 23–7 loss to the New England Patriots, but left the game after tearing his meniscus.
+He underwent successful surgery to repair the tear and missed the next four games (Weeks 8 to 11).
 He finished his rookie season in 2017 with 30 combined tackles (15 solo) in 12 games and six starts.

 The Atlanta Falcons finished third in the NFC South with a 10–6 record and earned a wildcard berth.
 On January 6, 2018, Riley appeared in his first career playoff game and made two combined tackles during a 26–13 victory at the Los Angeles Rams in the NFC Wild Card Round.
 The following week, he made one tackle as the Falcons lost 15–10 in the NFC Divisional Round to the Philadelphia Eagles.